 No matter what your reason is, there is no excuse for distributing your catalog late.
 That is a no-no because that could spell thousands if not a million of dollars in losses for your school.
 While it may be true that the publication of a catalog entails a lot of meticulous, time-consuming work, things will run more efficiently if you have a workable system in place.
 That is why you need to identify the areas that you have to work in the process of producing your catalog up to distribution.

 1. Source of information.
 You know that you will need the cooperation of many different sources for your information, such as department heads for the courses and programs, club presidents for extracurricular activities, and organizations for financial support or scholarships.
 The number of sources will depend on how much information you are going to include in the handbook.
+In order to make the process of data gathering convenient for you and your sources, make a template or a computer program where they will be able to input the data you requested in a uniform manner.
+Of course all the texts will have to be read and edited so that they will "read" in the same tone and style, but at least, the data is not cluttered.

 2. Set a deadline.
 People working in universities are very busy people.
 Give them ample time to finish providing the information and set a workable deadline that they can meet.
 But this deadline should have an allowance so that you will have a leeway for those who will be late.
 Do not hesitate to send a follow up email to the sources who have not submitted their data about one week before the due date.